 History of the UNI Teacher Education Program

-The University of Northern Iowa was founded in 1876 as Iowa State Normal School for the purpose of providing a school for the special instruction and training of teachers for the common schools of the state.
+The University of Northern Iowa was founded in 1876 as Iowa State Normal School to provide a school for the special instruction and training of teachers for the common schools of the state.
 Prior to its founding, the grounds on which UNI stands served as a home for the orphans of Civil War soldiers in Iowa.
 In 1909, the school became Iowa State Teachers College, and in 1961, it became the State College of Iowa.
 Throughout this period, the central purpose of the institution was the preparation of teachers for Iowa schools.
 In 1967, the Iowa Legislature acted to change UNI’s status to that of a university with its present name.
-These changes in the institution’s name have reflected changes in its mission, although for its first 90 years, UNI was almost solely concerned with the education and preparation of students for careers in education.
+These changes in the institution’s name have reflected changes in its mission, although, for its first 90 years, UNI was almost solely concerned with the education and preparation of students for careers in education.
 Upon achieving university status, the institution’s mission and programming expanded greatly.
 However, at its heart, the University of Northern Iowa still approaches the education of future teachers as a campus-wide endeavor, thus making the University of Northern Iowa a complete Educator Preparation Program.

-The Teacher Education Program at the University of Northern Iowa is defined as all undergraduate academic programs in educator preparation involved in the instruction of strategies and methods for teaching, the professional sequence, and the supervision of field experiences that lead to licensure to practice in school settings.
+The Teacher Education Program at the University of Northern Iowa is defined as all undergraduate academic programs in educator preparation involved in the instruction of strategies and methods for teaching, the professional sequence, and the supervision of field experiences that lead to licensure to practice in PreK-12 school settings.
 Based upon this definition, teacher preparation at UNI is a campus-wide endeavor involving each of the four academic colleges:

 - College of Business Administration;